JetSetIlly/Gopher2600/README.md

 	> gopher2600 debug roms/Pitfall.bin

 The default debugging mode display a windowed interface.
-A thorough explanation of the interface is not yet available but it is believed to be self explanatory.
-Note that the ROM can be interacted with by clicking on the screen image in  the `TV Screen` window.
+A thorough explanation of the interface is not yet available but it is should be self-explanatory.
+Note that the ROM can be "played" by clicking on the screen image in  the `TV Screen` window.
 This will "capture" the mouse and allow the emulated VCS to be interacted with in the normal way.
 Click the right mouse button to release the captured mouse.

 In addition to the controller and panel input described above, the following keys are also available during mouse capture: